top of page

 So, Should You Avoid Coffee Before an Audition?

 If you usually drink coffee, stopping on the day of an audition is unlikely to help.
 It often adds another layer of disruption on top of everything else your body is already navigating.
 Consistency tends to work better than last-minute adjustments.
-And the real question isn't about caffeine.
+And the real question here isn't about the caffeine itself.
 It's about how your body responds under pressure.

-This is the work I do with musicians in coaching.
-Looking at how your mind and body behave in performance settings, and developing ways to work with that, rather than trying to eliminate it.
+This is what I help musicians with in private coaching.
+Understanding how your mind and body behave in performance settings, and developing ways to work with that, rather than trying to eliminate it.

 About

-I'm Gökçe Kutsal, a performance coach for professional orchestra musicians and opera singers, with an MA in Voice Pedagogy and over 2,100 hours of coaching and teaching experience.
-I work with principals, titled positions, and audition candidates across Europe, the UK, North America, and Australia — and I write about performance anxiety, audition preparation, and the craft of practice for musicians who already have the technique and are trying to work out why it doesn't always hold up under pressure.
+I'm Gökçe Kutsal, a music performance coach for professional orchestra musicians and opera singers, with an MA in Voice Pedagogy, plus coaching and teaching experience since 2017.
+I work with orchestral musicians, soloists, and audition candidates across Europe, the UK, North America, and Australia — and I write about performance anxiety, audition preparation, and the craft of practice for musicians who already have the technique and are trying to work out why it doesn't always hold up under pressure.